kwokwilliam/questionqueue/README.md

 `/v1/queue`: websocket connection to notify users and teachers of the current queue.
 Student provides student id as query parameter `studentid`.
 * If the user connected with an auth token, we can assume the user is a teacher of a class, so when we emit the entire queue list to it and do so for subsequent users entering or leaving.
-* If no auth token is provided, we only give them the user hashes of people in line.
+* If no auth token is provided, we only give them a position object in this format `{ "position": number }` where the `number` is their position in line.

-`/v1/queue/{student_id}`: queue control for TA/teachers
+`/v1/queue/{student_id}`: queue control for TA/teachers/current student
 * `DELETE`: Delete the student from the queue based on the provided `student_id`.
   * `200`: Successfully resolved the student's question and removed from queue.
   * `400`: `student_id` does not exist in the queue or has already been resolved.
-  * `401`: Cannot verify _teacher_ session ID or no _teacher_ session ID is provided.
   * `500`: Internal server error.

 #### Models